Functionality, Articulation, and Interaction Workshop

 August 15, 2026

-We welcome submissions on modeling and generation of functional and interactable 3D assets, in two tracks: short papers (4 pages) and full papers (8 pages), in ECCV format (excluding references).
+We welcome submissions on modeling and generation of functional and interactable 3D assets.
+Both short papers (7 pages) and full papers (14 pages) are welcome, in ECCV format (excluding references).
 All accepted submissions will be presented as posters.
 Papers will not be included in the official proceedings.

 Andrea Vedaldi